fhwang/admin_assistant/website/api/index.markdown

 There are a number of ways to configure admin\_assistant:

+#### Application-wide configuration

+To set the default inputs that admin\_assistant uses, put the following code in `config/initializers/admin_assistant.rb`:

+    AdminAssistant.default_inputs[:text] = :text_field

+The above code comes in handy if you're a RDBMS like Postgres, where you might use `text` columns everywhere instead of `varchar(255)` columns, but don't want those columns to be rendered as textareas in your controllers.

 #### Through builder objects

 `admin_assistant_for` takes a block that yields a core builder object: